refinedev/refine/documentation/blog/2023-03-15-refine-vs-blitzjs.md

 ## CRUD functionality

-### refine
+### Refine

-refine has thought out how to make the CRUD operations as easy as possible.
+Refine has thought out how to make the CRUD operations as easy as possible.
 Run the command `npm run refine create-resource posts`.

 This will create a new page for the `/posts` route from the data provider, but since we did not provide any flags of what specific operations to support, all of the CRUD operations will be available.

-This means that after running the command refine created a new folder inside `pages` called `posts` and populated it with files `index.ts`, `list.tsx`, `create.tsx`, `edit.tsx` and `show.tsx`.
+This means that after running the command Refine created a new folder inside `pages` called `posts` and populated it with files `index.ts`, `list.tsx`, `create.tsx`, `edit.tsx` and `show.tsx`.

 Now, open up your browser and navigate to [localhost:3000/posts](http://localhost:3000/posts).